Kristin Chenoweth: Theatre

-From December 2006 to March 2007, Chenoweth starred on Broadway as Eve in a revival of The Apple Tree with co-stars Brian d'Arcy James and former fiancé Marc Kudisch.
+From December 2006 to March 2007, following a 2005 Encores! presentation of the piece, Chenoweth starred on Broadway as Eve in a revival of The Apple Tree with co-stars Brian d'Arcy James and former fiancé Marc Kudisch.
 She received nominations for the Drama Desk Award and the Drama League Award.
-She hosted that year's Drama Desk Awards ceremony.
-She appeared in the Encores! semi-staged production of Jerome Kern and Oscar Hammerstein II's Music in the Air in 2009.
+She hosted the 2007 Drama Desk Awards ceremony.
+The same year, she played Female Star in the 2007 Encores! presentation of Stairway to Paradise and returned for her fifth Encores! production in Jerome Kern and Oscar Hammerstein II's Music in the Air in 2009.
 Chenoweth was scheduled to return to The Metropolitan Opera in 2010 to play Samira in John Corigliano's opera The Ghosts of Versailles.
 The Met canceled the expensive production in 2008 as the U.S. economy weakened.

-Chenoweth starred as Fran Kubelik in the 2010 Broadway revival of the musical Promises, Promises, opposite Sean Hayes, which opened on April 25, 2010.
+In 2009, Chenoweth was part of the rotating ensemble cast of Nora and Delia Ephron's Love, Loss, and What I Wore off-Broadway at the Westside Theater.
+She next starred as Fran Kubelik in the 2010 Broadway revival of the musical Promises, Promises, opposite Sean Hayes, which opened on April 25, 2010.
 The songs "I Say a Little Prayer" and "A House Is Not a Home" were added for her to sing.
 Chenoweth and Hayes remained in the cast until the show closed on January 2, 2011, although she missed performances from December 29, 2010, to January 1, 2011, to perform a New Year's Eve concert at Walt Disney Concert Hall on December 31, 2010.
 She played televangelist Tammy Faye Bakker in a reading of the musical Rise in 2011.

 Chenoweth played Lily Garland in a Broadway revival of On the Twentieth Century, opposite Peter Gallagher, which began previews on February 12 and opened on March 12, 2015, for a 22-week limited engagement through July 19, 2015, at the Roundabout Theatre Company.
 Ben Brantley of The New York Times wrote that Chenoweth "uses [her character's] histrionics to create one of the most virtuosic portraits in song ever on Broadway.
 The vocal vocabulary she deploys here ranges from jazz-baby brass to operatic silver, often in a single number, and she switches among them with jaw-dropping ease.
 And every perfectly weighted note is set off by an impeccably exaggerated gesture."
-She was nominated for a Tony Award and won a Drama Desk Award for her performance.
+She was nominated for a Tony Award and won another Drama Desk Award for her performance.
+In November 2023, Chenoweth made a cameo appearance in Gutenberg!
+The Musical! as The Producer She co-produced and stars as the title character, Jackie Siegel, in the musical The Queen of Versailles, with music and lyrics by Stephen Schwartz, which premiered at Colonial Theatre in Boston, Massachusetts, in 2024, and began performances at Broadway's St. James Theatre in October 2025.